last-dev/jdl.io/_posts/2014-01-28-hosted-on-github.md

 * It's free (unless you want private repositories).

 ### The Limitation
 Github pages only serve vanilla HTML/CSS/JS, meaning if your project requires server-side scripting or a traditional database, you're out of luck.
-T

 ### Deploying In Style
 If your site is raw HTML/CSS/JS, deploying is as simple as merging any new changes from a working branch into the gh-pages branch and pushing.
 You're done.
 Changes to your site will be reflected almost immediately.

 ### I Love My New Workflow
 Using Github as a hosting provider is amazing.
 If you have projects built with vanilla HTML/CSS/JS (or that compile to static code), I strongly suggest giving [Github Pages](https://pages.github.com) a chance.
 Combining [version control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) with hosting seems like a no brainer in retrospect.
 Since version control already means pushing files to a remote server, why not use that same system to deploy the whole site to a remote server?

-Faster, simpler, semi-automated deploys means I get to focus on the fun stuff like designing, writing, and coding.
+Faster, simpler, semi-automated deploys means I get to focus on the fun stuff like writing, and coding.